 1. NON-GOVERNMENTAL ORGANIZATIONS IN CONSULTATIVE STATUS WITH ECOSOC

-Ensure that the name/s of those representative/s of the NGO already in possession of a valid identity badge issued by the United Nations Office in Geneva (UNOG) Security and Safety Section, and who plan to attend the sixth session of the Expert Mechanism, are also included in the accreditation request, with an indication that the person/s holds an annual badge.
+Ensure that the name/s of those representative/s of the NGO already in possession of a valid identity badge issued by the United Nations Office in Geneva (UNOG) Security and Safety Section, and who plan to attend the seventh session of the Expert Mechanism, are also included in the accreditation request, with an indication that the person/s holds an annual badge.